pull-fiction/make-crops-not-war/index.md

 It is clear from this graph that every country has its own history, size, resources, population, and every generalization would be too coarse-grained.

+So we will continue our investigation country-wise.
+These last 60 years have been the most peaceful time our world has ever experienced.
+But did you know we have had XXXXX wars?
+The plot below shows the evolution of total crop production of each country.
+The years during which a country was in conflict are displayed in red.
+We let you find out for yourselves not only the countries involved in war, but also how their conflicts "tasted like" in terms of agricultural production.
+Prepare to be surprised.

+<iframe class="plot" src="assets/plots/crops-vs-year.html"></iframe>

+Clearly, different countries exhibit wildly different behaviours while there are conflicts within their territory.
+Even the very same country has very different trends in different wars (like, for example, Afghanistan, it is possibile to check it on the plot above).

 ## A case study: Lebanon

 From your brief analysis, you might have seen something really bizarre.
 We have too.